jamesshore/ergotest/docs/reporting_api.md

 > **The Golden Rule:** Instantiate Ergotest classes by calling `TheClass.create()`, *not* `new TheClass()`!
 Constructors are reserved for internal use only in this codebase.

 Most people can ignore the reporting API.
-The getters and renderXxx() methods described in the [automation API](automation_api.md) are enough for most uses.
+The [automation API](automation_api.md) is enough for most uses.
 But if you want even more customization, this document has what you need.

 Reporting is split into two parts in Ergotest:

 * _Result rendering_, which converts a test result into a string.
-It's triggered by your build.
+It happens in your build.
 * _Error rendering_, which sets the [testCaseResult.errorRender](automation_api.md#testcaseresulterrorrender) property.
-It's triggered when a failed [TestCaseResult](automation_api.md#testcaseresult) is created.
+It happens when a failed [TestCaseResult](automation_api.md#testcaseresult) is created.

 ### Customizing result rendering

 Most people only use result rendering.
-For example, the following build uses `testCase.renderAsCharacter()` to output individual test results and `result.render()` to output the overall results:
+For example, the example in the [Automation API documentation](automation_api.md#start-here) `result.render()` to output the overall test results and `testCase.renderAsCharacter()` to output progress:

 ```javascript
 import { TestRunner } from "ergotest/test_runner.js";